dnum-mi/basegun/backend/README.md

 ### With Docker
 1. Create variable HTTP_PROXY in your shell for the Ministry proxy
-2. Build image `docker build --build-arg http_proxy https_proxy -t basegun-back:dev .`
+2. Build image `docker build --target web -t basegun-back:dev .` If you are in a network blocked with proxy, remember to add arg `--build-arg https_proxy=http://username:passwd@proxy-ip:port`

 ## Run